molinalim/mhyphen-frontend/README.md

 - Responsive UI (Media Query)
 - Azure, Github actions for Deployment
 - Github for source control
-(Advanced requirements)
-- OAuth Authentication (The user needs to login with their GitHub account before they can make a booking and/or view their tickets)
+-- OAuth Authentication (The user needs to login with their GitHub account before they can make a booking and/or view their tickets)
 - React Router (/home, /booking, and /tickets) to handle navigation among the views of various components
 - Custom logo (M-), theme (Glassmorphism)
 - Storybook